umbraco/UmbracoDocs/Fundamentals/Data/Relations/index.md

 ![Relation Types Tree](images/relation-types-tree.png)

-If you expand the Relation Type tree, you can see that Umbraco 'ships' with some default Relation Types, that helps the backoffice function:
+If you expand the Relation Type tree, you can see that Umbraco 'ships' with some default Relation Types.
+These are used by the Umbraco backoffice to help deliver some key backoffice functionality:

 ![Default Relation Types](images/default-relation-types.png)